 In spite of this flexibility, the newborn skull still may be fractured in a number of ways.
 A linear fracture is a simple break that does not allow the bone to move up or down or side to side.
 A depressed skull fracture occurs when the break causes the skull to sink down.
 These fractures are easier to see as soon as a baby is born.
 A diastatic fracture occurs along a suture.
 These have the potential to be serious because they are not easy to detect and they are likely to grow larger as the baby’s brain grows, causing damage to the brain.

 What Causes Infant Skull Fractures?

 The instruments that most often cause infant skull fractures do so when the doctor uses them with too much force.
 Squeezing the baby’s head with forceps or using the vacuum extractor in the wrong way can both cause breaks in the skull.
-This action or the inaction of a doctor not ordering a Cesarean section when there are complications can both be considered malpractice if the baby becomes injured as a result.
+A doctor not ordering a Cesarean section when there are complications can be considered malpractice if the baby becomes injured as a result.

 What Is the Infant Skull Fracture Prognosis?

 For most infants suffering a skull fracture caused by labor and delivery, the prognosis will be positive.
 In most cases there is no lasting or long-term injuries or complications.
 The skull will likely heal on its own and cause no further problems.
 In some cases, even if there is damage that requires treatment, that treatment will help the skull and brain heal.